Conversion Optimization

 1. SKIMS

-Neat with lots of white space is what you feel about apparel examples from product pages on Skims—the images stand out and there are no distractions at all!
+Neat with lots of white space is what you feel about apparel examples from product pages on Skims—the images stand out and there are no distractions at all in this clothing products example.

-- “Limited edition” color swatches are an instant draw—the fact that they highlight the ones on “limited sale” is also a conversion driver
+“Limited edition” color swatches—the fact that they highlight the ones on “limited sale” is also a conversion driver

-- Their product recommendations cover the whole gamut—from similar styles to what else a collection features, making discovery a rich experience for the shopper
+Wide range of product recommendations—from similar styles to what else a collection features, making discovery a rich experience for the shopper

 2. Gymshark

-An evocative and inspiring image gallery is the first thing you’ll notice about the fashion apparel product page format that Gymshark uses.
+An evocative and inspiring image gallery is the first thing you’ll notice about the fashion apparel product page format that Gymshark uses—what also helps in clothing page conversions for the brand is a swatch highlighter alongside.

 What drives conversions on Gymshark product pages:

-- “Size out of stock?” callout works to notify those who don’t find their choice of size—this works well for micro conversions because it enables Gymshark to put these shoppers into their email list
+“Size out of stock?” callout—notifies those who don’t find their choice of size and works well for micro conversions by growing the email list through this clothing page

-- The “community feedback” section offers a snapshot assessment of the overall quality of social proof the product has received
+The “community feedback” section—offers a snapshot assessment of the overall quality of social proof the apparel product description page has received

 Check out: Boost Fashion eCommerce (Product Page) Conversion Rate: 16 Proven Strategies